 The programme of periodic electrical inspections will continue with necessary electrical works being undertaken to ensure that electrical installations do not fail the Decent Homes Standard.
-A budget of around £250,000 per year is considered sufficient and is proposed to address necessary electrical works, although the majority of homes, including empty properties, will only require partial electrical rewires and upgrades.
+Around £1.2m is proposed to address necessary electrical works although the majority of homes, including empty properties, will only require partial electrical rewires and upgrades.

-The programme will also continue the rewiring of communal areas in high rise flats and emergency wiring in low rise flats (over 3 storey), with £2m investment over the five years.
+The programme will also continue with a £1.2m programme rewiring of communal areas in high and low rise flats and emergency wiring in low rise flats (over 3 stories).

-Provision is also made to continue the programme of major upgrades and improvements to lifts in high rise flatted developments with over £3.5m of expenditure over the 5 years.
+Provision is also made to continue the programme of major upgrades and improvements to lifts in high rise flatted developments at Chapel St, with £2.9m of expenditure over the 5 years.

-£1m budgetary provision is made over 5 years for a programme of door entry replacement and improvements in low rise flats

-The remainder of the programme budget also targets investment in the planned replacement of specialist electrical systems that are beyond economic repair such as necessary improvements to fire alarm systems, lightning conductors; and ensuring warden call equipment purchased remains compatible with new Telecare technology to allow the provision of the essential Homecall service for vulnerable residents of the community.
+Over £1.4m budgetary provision is made over 5 years to continue a programme of door entry replacement and improvements in low rise flats, and upgrades to warden call equipment to allow the provision of the essential Homecall service for vulnerable residents of the community.